ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 ### Task 2.3.
 DCC verification and generation

 At this point, we haven't touched the actual DCC yet.
-For the most people, this is seen as QR code which you download from kanta.fi website.
+For the most people, this is seen as QR code which you download from the `kanta.fi` website.

 We are not going too deep into the techinal details.